pberba/pberba.github.io/security/_posts/2021-11-23-linux-threat-hunting-for-persistence-account-creation-manipulation.md

 ##### 3.4.5 Look for commands related to account creation or manipulation

 Similar to what we've been setting up in auditd and sysmon.
-In case the attacker did not clean up the bash history, then we might be able to fnid traces of bad activities.
+In case the attacker did not clean up the bash history, then we might be able to find traces of bad activities.

 This also includes checking for `authorized_keys`